cloudogu/k8s-dogu-operator/docs/operations/expand_volume_en.md

 # Dogu volumes

-Usually, when a dogu is installed, a volume with a default size is created.
+Usually, a volume with a default size is created during the installation of a Dogu.
 The size of the volume is two gigabytes.
+The `dataVolumeSize` field can be used to specify a custom size for a volume.
-However, for some dogus, it may be useful later in operation to edit the size of the volumes.
+However, for some dogus it may be useful to edit the volume size later on.

 ## Increasing the size of volumes